Convergence Analysis of Split Federated Learning on Heterogeneous Data: Introduction

 \subsection{Motivation}

-Federated learning (FL) \cite{mcmahan2017communication} allows distributed clients to train a global machine learning model collaboratively without sharing raw data.
+Federated learning (FL) \cite{mcmahan2017communication,jiao2024provably} allows distributed clients to train a global machine learning model collaboratively without sharing raw data.
 FL leverages the parallel computing capabilities of clients to enhance model training efficiency.
 However, FL is usually computationally intensive.
 Clients need to train the entire global model multiple times, which can be infeasible for resource-constrained edge devices.
 This challenge is further exacerbated as the trend towards increasingly larger model architectures demands more substantial resources \cite{abdelmoniem2023refl}.
 Moreover, FL suffers from the client drift problem when clients' data distributions are heterogeneous, aka non-identically and independently distributed (non-IID).
 A large number of studies have proposed algorithms to address the client drift issue, e.g., \cite{li2020federated,karimireddy2020scaffold,li2021model,tan2023federated}.

 Split learning (SL) \cite{vepakomma2018split} is another distributed approach.
 By splitting the model across clients and a main server, SL can substantially reduce the computational workload on edge devices.
 Moreover, recent studies in \cite{wu2023split,li2023convergence} show that SL can outperform FL when data is highly heterogeneous.
-However, SL’s sequential training among clients can lead to high latency and potential performance loss (caused by catastrophic forgetting), which impedes its practical applicability in real-world distributed systems.
+However, SL’s sequential training among clients can lead to high latency in each training round and potential performance loss (e.g., caused by catastrophic forgetting), which impedes its practical applicability in real-world distributed systems.